 A recent high school graduate, 17-year-old Fred DeLuca, and family friend Dr Peter Buck teamed up to open their first sandwich shop, called ‘Pete’s Super Submarines’ in Bridgeport Connecticut in 1965.
 They expanded the operation, opening more stores and changing the name to Subway in 1968.
 Sandwiches were made in front of customers and claimed to be a healthier alternative to other fast food options.

 In 1974 Subway began a franchise operation.
-By 1983 the chain was ranked #1 in the sandwich business, expanding overseas for the first time in 1984.
+By 1983 the chain was ranked #1 in the sandwich business, expanding beyond the USA for the first time in 1984.
 The first Australian Subway opened in Perth in June 1988.
 By 2002 Subway had more outlets worldwide than McDonald’s.

-The ‘submarine’ sandwich has its origins in the north east of the United States and is said to have been introduced by Italian immigrants.
+The ‘submarine’ sandwich has its origins in the northeast of the United States and is said to have been introduced by Italian immigrants.
 It’s also known as a sub, wedge, hoagie, hero, grinder, or Italian sandwich, depending on exactly which part of the region you’re in.
-It’s distinguished by its long submarine-shaped and originally had Italian-style fillings.
+It’s distinguished by its long submarine shape and originally had Italian-style fillings.